Giant Cous Cous Recipe For Baby, Toddler and Kids

 Instructions

-• Start by cooking the cous cous in hot water for 20 minutes until soft.
+1. Start by cooking the cous cous in a small saucepan in hot water on a medium heat for 20 minutes until soft.
+You can add in a tablespoon of olive oil in the hot water if you like.

-• Next, add the cous cous to a mixing bowl and add in the cheese, lemon juice and parsley.
+3. Next, add the cous cous to a large bowl and add in the cheese, squeeze of lemon juice and parsley.
 Mix together until combined.

-• Add the cous cous to the bento box.
+4. Add the cous cous to the bento box, finish with a little black pepper if you like.

 If you wanted to use the usual cous cous you could, or this recipe works so well with pasta too!
 Lemon and cheese works so well together!